 Meet Larry Fahnestock, principal investigator for ICT and IDOT’s joint research project R27-194: Evaluation of Spatial and Temporal Load Distribution in Steel Bridge Superstructures, which takes a closer look at how bridges carry loads and respond to those loads over time.

-The Department of Civil and Environmental Engineering (CEE) associate professor could not be more delighted to be serving on the project, where he and fellow researchers are set to install data-collection instruments on two new bridges in Champaign along Mattis Avenue over I-74 and I-57.
+The Department of Civil and Environmental Engineering (CEE) professor could not be more delighted to be serving on the project, where he and fellow researchers are set to install data-collection instruments on two new bridges in Champaign along Mattis Avenue over I-74 and I-57.
 Once complete, estimated by 2020, he and his colleagues will examine data to understand two key elements — spatial and temporal load distribution.